David-IT2/owid-covid-data.csv/README.md

-Here's a well-structured README.md file for your COVID-19 Tracker project:

 📊 COVID-19 Tracker
 A Python-based data analysis project that tracks COVID-19 cases, deaths, and trends across selected countries using real-world data from Our World in Data (OWID).